yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

     ```
      >**Note:** The **deploy-infrastructure.ps1** script can take upto 5 minutes to run. wait until the script runs completely.

- 5. Browse to the Azure Portal and verify the creation of the resource group, CosmosDB instance, the App Service Plan, and the Web App.
+ 5. Browse to the Azure Portal and verify the creation of the resources, CosmosDB instance, the App Service Plan, and the Web App.

      ![Azure Resource Group containing cloud resources to which GitHub will deploy containers via the workflows defined in previous steps.](media/hol-ex2-task1-step5-1.png "Azure Resource Group")